Older and Active Community Grants

 • Activities or projects that have a religious or political purpose which seeks to promote core beliefs & religious functions.

-• Capital equipment purchases (i.e. telephone lines, computers, printers, power tools, audio-visual equipment, building maintenance or capital improvements such as heating or cooling systems, shade sails, solar panels etc.).
-If you are not sure if an item for which you are seeking support is “Capital Equipment’ or ‘Material’, please call the Partnership & Grants Officer to discuss (8470 8504).
+• Capital equipment purchases (i.e. power tools, building maintenance or capital improvements such as heating/cooling systems, shade sails, solar panels etc.).

 • Outstanding loans and debts.

-• Projects and activities that have already commenced or where the organisation has committed expenditure prior to the grant notification date (activities will not be funded retrospectively.)
+• Projects and activities that have already commenced where the organisation has committed expenditure prior to the grant notification date (activities will not be funded retrospectively.)

 • Gift vouchers, prizes and trophies.